Note, The Constitutionality of Municipal Advocacy in Statewide Referendum Campaigns, 93 Harv. L. Rev. 535 (1980)

 Date of Authorship for this Version

 Koh, Harold Hongju, "Note, The Constitutionality of Municipal Advocacy in Statewide Referendum Campaigns" (1980).
 Faculty Scholarship Series.
-Paper 2059.
+2059.